Up to Martin Armstrong's Socrates

 A still image that shows the DOSBox 0.74 emulator title is available at Armstrong failed to predict crude oil PANIC

-The charts types including resolution and style that Armstrong uses today in 2025 are still the same as in this 2013 video.
+The chart types including resolution and style that Armstrong uses today in 2025 are still the same as in this 2013 video.

 More logic: